 We’re not going to sugarcoat it; inflation has been especially hard on sole traders.

 In more bad news, rates aren’t rising to keep up with increasing costs.
 Fewer sole traders raised their prices in the last few months than during the beginning half of this year, suggesting that we’re hitting a pricing ceiling.
-Worst of all half of all sole traders believe they’ve worked for less than minimum wage in the last six months.
+Worst of all almost half of all sole traders believe they’ve worked for less than minimum wage in the last six months.

 We aren’t going to suggest that there’s a silver lining to all of this - it’s been a rough few years, and you don’t need to hear any more empty cliches/platitudes.
-What we have for you instead are five practical suggestions to help ease the strain of inflation on your sole trader business.
+What we have instead are five practical suggestions to help ease the strain of inflation on your sole trader business.

 1. Automate everything you can